nishantbansal2509/nishantbansal2509.github.io/_posts/2020-05-25-docker-commands.md

 title: Docker Commands
 ---

 The container world is changing rapidly.
 Its irksome to lookup documentation every time I need to use a command.
-This is a reference for me to take a quick glance whenever my memory acts up.
+This is a reference for me to take a quick glance at the most commonly used docker commands.

 The `docker` commands are hierarchial. `docker` is the root of the hierarchy.
 These commands are classified based on their usage into sub commands.
-For instance, the `image` command is `docker`'s child.
-These child commands are invoked by appending them after their parent.
+Docker calls `docker`'s child commands as __management__ commands.
+For instance, the `image` command is `docker`'s child and a management command.
+These management commands are invoked by appending them after `docker`.
 The `image` command will be executed like `docker image` followed by `image`'s sub command.

 After the command hierarchy, flags and parameters are passed just like any other command.